-Become a free member of Forget The Funnel and find out when new content (like this) becomes available + participate in our live Q&As.
+Become a free member of Forget The Funnel and find out when new content (like this) becomes available + participate in live Q&As and get your questions answered in real-time.
 You'll also get unlimited access to the other 100+ workshops, interviews and tools in our resource library:

 Claire: Hey, everyone, welcome to Forget the Funnel.
 So, this week I am so excited about who we have on and the topic we're gonna be discussing.
 We've been on a good roll lately.
 A lot of the topics are very near and dear to my heart.
 But today, we are so excited to have Asia Matos, founder of DemandMaven, on.
 So Asia and I met last year when she was still Head of Marketing at an in house role, we did a project together.
 She is a boss.
 And she's going to be talking about how to navigate company politics and have hard conversations at work, which is just the reality of being in any leadership role and I would say especially in a marketing leadership role at a tech company.

 Claire: So, Asia, I'm gonna turn things over to you.

 Asia Matos: Awesome.
 Thank you so much.
 Both of you.
 I am super excited to be talking about this just because it's something that I think we've all encountered and all experienced.
 And I am just going to make this pop up really quick.
 Okay, whoops oh wow.
 All right, first, a little bit about me.
 So, hi, I'm Asia.
 Also founder of DemandMaven, where I help start ups get to their first 100k [inaudible 00:01:21].
 Previously I have served as the Head of Marketing at Hall.
 Also Demand Generation Manager at Terminus and previously before that the Emarketing Manager at #FlipMyFunnel.